willibrandon/SimpleFileTransfer/README.md

 - Resume capability for interrupted transfers
 - Transfer queue for sequential processing
 - Hash verification to ensure data integrity
+- Docker support for both application and tests

 ## Notes